GuruCharan94/azure-devops-extensions/lighthouse-ci/README.md

 ![Lighthouse CI Sample Pipeline](https://raw.githubusercontent.com/GuruCharan94/azure-devops-extensions/master/lighthouse-ci/images/demo-pipeline.png)

-The `Command`, `Configuration File` and `CLI options` are fairly straight forward configurations and map directly to options you would pass to LHCI in the command line.
+## Inputs

+- Command - Dropdown where you choose one of Collect, Assert, Autorun or Upload.

+- Configuration File - Path to the Lighthouse CI configuration file.

+- CLI options - Command Line Arguments used to override options in configuration file.

-The input to `Artifact to Infer Build Context` is used by the task to override [Lighthouse CI's build context](https://github.com/GoogleChrome/lighthouse-ci/blob/master/docs/cli.md#build-context) for `autorun` and `upload` options.
+- Artifact to Infer Build Context - Used by the task to override [Lighthouse CI's build context](https://github.com/GoogleChrome/lighthouse-ci/blob/master/docs/cli.md#build-context) for `autorun` and `upload` options.
 You can pretty much leave this blank for other options.

-- When running the tasks inside a build pipeline, the context is inferred from the Git Repo. **Any value passed to this input is ignored inside build pipelines.**
+  - **Build Pipelines** - When running the tasks inside a build pipeline, the context is inferred from the Git Repo.
+Any value passed to this input is *ignored inside build pipelines*.

-- When running the tasks **inside a release pipeline**, inferring context get slightly tricky.
+  - **Release Pipeline** - When running the tasks *inside a release pipeline*, inferring context get slightly tricky.
 A release can have multiple artifacts of different types and so you have the option of choosing which artifact you would like to infer build context from.
-  - Leaving this blank will lead to the primary artifact of the pipeline being chosen as the one from which to infer build context from.
-  - If you want to point to a different artifact for this purpose, specify the **path to the root folder** of the chosen artifact.
+Leaving this blank will lead to the primary artifact of the pipeline being chosen as the one from which to infer build context from.
+If you want to point to a different artifact for this purpose, specify the **path to the root folder** of the chosen artifact.
+It usually looks like `$(System.DefaultWorkingDirectory)/_my_artifact)`.

+## Build Context Override Process

 The build context is set using the help of predefined variables from Azure Devops as shown in the table below.
 Take a look at pre defined [Build Variables](https://docs.microsoft.com/en-us/azure/devops/pipelines/build/variables?view=azure-devops&tabs=yaml) and [Release Variables](https://docs.microsoft.com/en-us/azure/devops/pipelines/release/variables?view=azure-devops&tabs=batch)